-So you can’t get a brush or a patio cleaner, and the highest pressure emits at only a really small area, this is what gives it the high pressure but washing a patio would take forever.
+So you can’t get a brush or a any of that type of cleaner, and the highest pressure emits at only a really small area, this is what gives it the high pressure but washing a patio would take forever.

-What it is great for though is cleaning out between paving slabs.
+What it is great for, is cleaning out between paving slabs.
 That and you can wash down cars and bikes easily enough.